-If you are admitted as a patient to the La Crosse hospital, you may be cared for by one or more hospital medicine providers during your stay.
+If you're admitted as a patient to the hospital in La Crosse, Wisconsin, you may be cared for by one or more hospital medicine providers during your stay.

-- A hospitalist is a physician or advance practice provider who specializes in caring for patients while they are in the hospital.
-Our hospital medicine physicians are board certified in internal medicine or family medicine.
-Hospitalists do not see patients outside the hospital (i.e., in the clinic) so they give complete attention to hospitalized patients.
+A hospitalist is a physician or advance practice provider who specializes in caring for patients while they are in the hospital.
+Our hospital medicine physicians are board-certified in internal medicine or family medicine.
+Hospitalists do not see patients outside the hospital, so they give complete attention to hospitalized patients.
 A hospital medicine provider is available 24/7 to provide care to patients in the hospital.

-- When you are admitted to the hospital, your primary care provider will transfer the management of your care to the hospitalist team.
-The hospitalist team member and your provider will communicate as needed throughout your stay.
+When you're admitted to the hospital, your primary care provider will transfer the management of your care to the hospitalist team.
+Your care team will communicate with each other as needed throughout your stay.
 Upon discharge, your primary care provider will be given a summary of your stay in the hospital, and your care will return to your primary care provider.